-Other income (expense), net was \$6.6 million of expense in 2009 compared to \$24.8 million of expense in 2008.
-Of this 2008 amount, approximately \$18.4 million relates to foreign currency transaction losses related to the Company's yen-denominated debt as the Japanese yen strengthened from 111.45 at December 31, 2007 to 90.73 at December 31, 2008.
-In addition, the Company recorded foreign currency transaction losses with respect to its intercompany receivables and payables with certain of its international affiliates, including markets that are newly opened or have remained in a loss position since inception.
+Other income (expense), net was \$9.4 million of expense in 2010 compared to \$6.6 million of expense in 2009.
+The Company recorded foreign currency transaction losses with respect to its intercompany receivables and payables with certain of its international affiliates, including markets that are newly opened or have remained in a loss position since inception.
 Generally, foreign currency transaction losses with these affiliates would be offset by gains related to the foreign currency transactions of the Company's yen-based bank debt.
-However, during 2008, the Japanese yen strengthened against the U.S. dollar while most foreign currencies weakened against the U.S. dollar.
-Other income (expense), net also includes approximately \$6.9 million, \$7.8 million and \$8.5 million in interest expense during 2009, 2008 and 2007, respectively.
+Other income (expense), net also includes approximately \$7.8 million, \$6.9 million and \$5.8 million in interest expense during 2008, 2009 and 2010, respectively.
 It is impossible to predict foreign currency fluctuations.
 The Company cannot estimate the degree to which its operations will be impacted in the future, but it remains subject to these currency risks.
 However, the majority of these transaction losses are non-cash, non-operating losses.